webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 ### `optimization.splitChunks.chunks: all`

 As it was mentioned before this plugin will affect dynamic imported modules.
 Setting the `optimization.splitChunks.chunks` option to `"all"` initial chunks will get affected by it (even the ones not imported dynamically).
-This way chunks can even be shared between entrypoints and on-demand loading.
+This way chunks can even be shared between entry points and on-demand loading.

 This is the recommended configuration.